Textual Notation

 cfg = syside.PrinterConfig() # optional

-options = syside.FormatOptions() # optional
+options = syside.conf.FormatOptions() # optional

 # change format options here